rgbprocessing/rgbprocessing.github.io/_projects/2_project.md

 **Model**

-The model consists of a multi-head 3D U-Net trained on two different tasks.
+The model (see <b>Figure 2</b> consists of a multi-head 3D U-Net trained on two different tasks.
+This allows for feature sharing while learning the related tasks and incorporating the radii data into the training process.
 The first head predicts the multi-class rough segmentation mask using the radii and center positions from the training data.
-The model is trained on overlapping 3D patches using a 3D Gaussian for smooth inferencing prioritising predictions made more central in the patch.
 The second head predicts the inverse distance of the center positions resulting in a per-class heatmap.
-This is illustrated in <b>Figure 2</b>.
-The center positions are iteratively extracted using the maxima of the heatmap and non-maximum suppression based off of the radii of the most strongly predicted centers (see <b>Figure 3</b>).
+The model is trained on overlapping 3D patches using a 3D Gaussian prioritising predictions made more central in the patch.
+The center positions are iteratively extracted using the maxima of the heatmap and non-maximum suppression (NMS) based off of the radii of the most strongly predicted centers (see <b>Figure 3</b>).

 <div class="row">
   <div class="col-sm mt-3 mt-md-0 d-flex justify-content-center">